Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 4. Security Vulnerabilities in Mobile Devices

-By 2021, around two-thirds of the world's population will have access to smart devices, so mobile is quickly becoming a prime target for cybercriminals.
-Criminals exploit simple loopholes in e-commerce, banking, and reservation systems.
+Mobile has become a prime target for cybercriminals with its increased usage in the last 5 years.
+Criminals exploit simple loopholes in e-commerce, banking, and reservation systems through mobile phones.
 Since mobile devices will be around for a while, the target population will increase.

 5.Hacking Automobiles is on the Rise